Near-Playground/Earn-Near-with-Peer-Computing/README.md

 pear run pear://keet
 ```

-## Register some testnet account
+## Step 2: Register some testnet account

 Go to [mynearwallet testnet website](https://testnet.mynearwallet.com/) and register some testnet accounts.

 Remember to copy down the `seed phrase` while registering, it will be used in the examples.

-## Clone this project and run npm install
+## Step 3: Clone this project and run npm install

 Clone the project, then while inside the root of the project, run: